andrewleachtx/gpu-sorting/Report.md

 - Input sizes, Input types
 - Strong scaling (same problem size, increase number of processors/nodes)
 - Weak scaling (increase problem size, increase number of processors)
+- Varying input sizes (powers of 2) and varying numbers of processors

 ### 3. Communication
 Discord will be used as the primary means of meeting and communicating with everyone.